pts/minilibc686/README.md

   To build a program, run `./minicc --utcc -o prog prog.c'.

 * minicc: A C compiler frontend to build small, statically linked ELF-32 executables.
+Running minicc is the recommended way to build your programs using minilibc686.
 By default, these executables link against minilibc686, but with the usual `-nostdlib` flag, you can add your own libc.
 It can use GCC and Clang compilers installed onto the system, and it runs the compiler and the linker with many size-optimization flags, and it removes most unnecessary stuff from the final executable.
 In addition to these compilers, it can use the bundled TinyCC compiler (tools/pts-tcc) (use the `--tcc` flag).

+* tools/nasm-0.98.39: NASM (Netwide Assembler) executables to build .o files from the .nasm files.
+It is invoked by build.sh.

+* tools/ndisasm-0.98.39: Simple flat binary disassembler coming with NASM.
+  It is invoked by build.sh to compare the output of various runs of tools/nasm-0.98.39.

+* tools/tiny_libmaker: A tool to build static library (.a) files from ELF relocatable (object .o) files.
+Like GNU ar(1), but much smaller.
+C source is also included.

+* tools/elfnostack, tools/elfofix, tools/elfxfix: Helper programs for
+  manipulating ELF executable and relocatable files. build.sh and minicc invoke them automatically when needed.
+C source is also included.

-Please note that minilibc686 is more like am experimental technological demo rather than a feature-complete and battle-tested libc, and it is not ready for production use, it's especially not ready for easy porting of random prewritten software.
+Please note that minilibc686 is more like an experimental technological demo rather than a feature-complete and battle-tested libc, and it is not ready for production use, it's especially not ready for easy porting of random prewritten software.
 (If you need something like that, use musl with `zig